joindin/joindin-vm/README.md

 wireshark -k -i <(vagrant ssh -c "sudo dumpcap -P -i any -w - -f 'not tcp port 22'" -- -ntt)
 ```

-(note that on OS X, you need to start X11 first)

 Full details are [in this article](http://www.lornajane.net/posts/2014/wireshark-capture-on-remote-server)